Getting Started

 2. Internal CSS

-The other way to include CSS is using the style
+The other way to include CSS is using the style element in the head section of the HTML document.
+This is called internal styling.

 <head>